shurik179/yozh/firmware/README.md

-# RoverWing Firmware
+# Yozh  Firmware

 This folder  contains the firmware and necessary support files for Yozh robot.

-Since Yozh comes with the firmware pre-installed, most users do not need any of the files in this repository.
+Since Yozh comes with the firmware pre-installed, most users do not need any of the files in this directory.
 You only need to use it if you want to understand the inner workings of the firmware, or to create your own modified version of the firmware.
 Note: the authors of the firmware provide no technical support for modifying the firmware; do it at your own risk.